kurtextrem/plainbox/README.md

-# stupidbox
+# plainbox

 This is a really simple and a bit stupid **image lightbox** jQuery plugin.
 It has no options and works out of the box.
-It just a javascript *jquery.stupidbox.js* file with no styleshets, images, etc.
+It just a javascript *jquery.plainbox.js* file with no styleshets, images, etc.

-And again, all you need is **jquery.stupidbox.js** (it's around 30 lines of code).
+And again, all you need is **jquery.plainbox.js** (it's around 70 lines of code).

 ## Demo